gmoniava/movie-app/README.md

 ### Database
 This project uses a PostgreSQL database.
-- Create the database (for example see [this](https://nextjs.org/learn/dashboard-app/setting-up-your-database#create-a-postgres-database) Vercel guide)
+- Create the database (for example see [this](https://nextjs.org/learn/dashboard-app/setting-up-your-database#create-a-postgres-database) Vercel guide).
-- Set up environment variables (see [Environment Setup](#environment-setup) for instructions on creating the `.env` file)
+- Set up environment variables (see [Environment Setup](#environment-setup) section below, for instructions on creating the `.env` file).
 - Visit: [http://localhost:3000/api/seed](http://localhost:3000/api/seed), which will create all required tables and initial data.

 ### Authentication